sahithig1/capstone_greenhouse_emissions/README.md

 We may need to look into the companies that emit the highest amounts of CO2 and see if they would be a good match for this investment goal.

+#### Future visualization and improvement:

+- Creating individual dropdown menu for each factor (Energy Use, Urban Population Growth and GDP) in the Factor tab.